casdoor/casdoor-website/docs/integration/jenkins plugin.md

 ---
 sidebar_position: 1
-title: Jenkins
+title: Jenkins Plugin
 ---

-Casdoor can use OIDC protocol as IDP to connect various applications.
-Here we will use Jenkins as an example to show you how to use OIDC to connect to your applications.
+Casdoor provides a plugin for users to login Jenkins.
+Here we will show you how to use Casdoor plugin for your Jenkins security.

 The following are some of the names in the configuration: